nharper/0-rtt-token-binding/draft-ietf-tokbind-tls13-0rtt.md

 IANA Considerations
 ===================

+This document defines a new TLS extension "early_token_binding" with code point TBD which needs to be added to IANA's TLS "ExtensionType Values" registry.

 This document defines a new Token Binding extension "early_exporter", which needs to be added to the IANA "Token Binding Extensions" registry.